 Back to Schools

-As part of the course curriculum, the students spend 16 weeks spread over two years in the field for exposure and hands on experience.
+As part of the course curriculum, the students pursuing MA in Public Policy and Governance spend 16 weeks spread over two years in the field for exposure and hands on experience.

 1: End of First Semester: Understanding Rural Societies and Development in Rural Areas